[Screenshot from Mic via Twitter, cropped and reframed, https://twitter.com/mic/status/905854711206727681?]

 Here are the pageant’s current stated eligibility requirements:

 1. Is at least 29 years of age or older.

 2. Is a U.S. citizen or has been granted Permanent Residency by the United States.
 Is a resident, works, or goes to school in the state they are competing.

 3. Is a natural born female.

 4. Has never posed nude in film or print media.

 5. Is single, divorced, widowed, with or without children.

 — Mic (@mic) September 7, 2017

-The suit contends Anita’s participation in pageants “affirms [his] identity as a woman,’’ adds to his “sense of femininity and beauty,’’ bolsters his confidence, helps him get better at public speaking, and gives him a platform to be an example for others.
+The suit contends participation in the pageant “affirms” Anita’s “identity as a woman.
+Furthermore, it bolsters a “sense of femininity and beauty,’’ creates confidence, makes way for a platform to be an example for others.

-Thankfully,the Miss Earth pageant, as per its website, allows him to “to be a voice for environmental responsibility, while featuring these beauties for a cause in fashion, media and leadership opportunities.”
+Thankfully,the Miss Earth pageant, as per its website, allows Anita to “to be a voice for environmental responsibility, while featuring these beauties for a cause in fashion, media and leadership opportunities.”